LB45000/MovieCatalog/README.md

 - **CSS:** Styles the page to improve the user experience.
 - **JavaScript:** Adds interactivity to the web application, enabling dynamic content manipulation based on user actions.

+## Live Weebsite
+you can also checkout the live website here: https://topmoviecatalog.netlify.app/